-Pine Ridge doctor accused of sex crimes guilty on all count
+Case of Pine Ridge doctor accused of sex crimes goes to jury

 RAPID CITY, S.D.
-(AP) - A former South Dakota Indian Health Services pediatrician accused of child sexual abuse has been convicted on all eight counts.
+(AP) - Jurors are deliberating the case of a former South Dakota Indian Health Services pediatrician accused of child sexual abuse.

-Jurors deliberated for about four hours Friday before finding Stanley Weber guilty of sexually abusing Native American children while he was a doctor on the Pine Ridge reservation.
-He faces life in prison.
-A sentencing date has not been set.
+Stanley Weber is on trial in Rapid City for numerous federal charges alleging he sexually abused Native American children while he was a doctor on the Pine Ridge reservation.
+The Rapid City Journal reports that he faces life in prison if convicted of certain crimes.

-The70-year-old Weber is accused of committing the crimes between 1995 and 2011.
-Prosecutor Sarah Collin said in closing arguments that Weber created a “perfect recipe for prolific sexual abuse for 18 years.”
+THe70-year-old Weber is accused of committing the crimes between 1995 and 2011.
+Prosecutor Sarah Collin said in closing arguments Friday that Weber created a “perfect recipe for prolific sexual abuse for 18 years.”
 She said Weber carefully chose and groomed his victims.

 Harvey Steinberg, one of Weber’s private defense lawyers, said there was a “lack of investigation” in a “rush to judgment” to convict his client.